-All Dynamic Content pages in SplashMaker are set up in Pages, Sections, and Columns.
+All Dynamic Content pages in SplashMaker are set up in Sections and Columns.
 The Sections hold groupings of related content on the page, which in turn is held within the Columns.

 Let’s start at the top of the Version01 Dynamic Content page and look at the various pieces and how to edit them.

 The first thing you’ll want to do is change out the logo.
 This works like any other image swap in WordPress as shown here…

 Size your new logo as appropriate making sure to keep the dimensions roughly the same as this stand-in.

 Next is the banner title and copy.
 These work just like any other copy editing in WordPress with a couple of exceptions.
 First, you can see that the Getwid blocks allow you to adjust size, color, and formatting of any selected text item without the need for CSS.
 This gives you complete flexibility in your design – and saves a tremendous amount of time and effort.

 The other exception is the “splash_tokens”.
 These tokens are how you personalize the copy with the user’s actual information.

-As you can see above, this copy will be personalized to the user with their first name, their company name, and their job title.
-This information and these tokens are auto-generated in SplashMaker’s Personalization Form shown here (the blue fields)…
+As you can see, this copy will be personalized to the user with their first name, their company name, and their job title.
+As mentioned above, this information and these tokens are auto-generated in SplashMaker’s Personalization Form component as you build your form…

 The next section contains 2 columns with copy and imagery (can be a simple image, a slider, or an interactive component like the fully-integrated RippleWidget SmartChart we’ve already set up here as a sample survey)…